Ozihub/AirBnB-Project/README.md

 ## Project Overview

-This data analysis project aims to provide insight into the airbnb businesss to enable prospective investrors optimize profit from buying or rental purposes.
+This data analysis project aims to provide insight into the airbnb business to enable prospective investors optimize profit from buying and rental purposes.

 ## Data Source
 Kaggle - Seattle Airbnb DataSet